Polillo, Quezon

+Etymology

+Padre Morga wrote that Polillo originated from the Chinese word "Pulilu," which means a beautiful island with plenty of food.
+It was home to a native barangay-state also known as Pulilu, recorded as such in Chinese chronicles.
+The island was mentioned as being politically connected to the nation of Sandao, itself a vassal state to the nation of Ma-i.
+Due to language difficulties, a Spanish friar by the name Padre Domingo eventually changed the name from Pu Li Lu to Polillo.

 History

+Pre-Spanish period

 Trade relations between the natives of the Polillo Islands and Chinese merchants existed long before the Spanish conquerors came to the archipelago.
 Trade was a conglomeration of Malay-Hindu-Chinese-Tagalog.

+Spanish colonization and early settlement

-Padre Morga wrote that Polillo originated from the Chinese word "Pulilu", which means beautiful island with plenty of food, it was home to native a barangay-state which was also known as Pulilu and recorded as such in Chinese chronicles, it was mentioned as politically connected to the nation of Sandao, itself a vassal state to the nation of Ma-i.
-When Juan de Salcedo, a Spanish conqueror came to Polillo in 1567, he saw a central government fully organized through the Balangay, with a datu who had a direct supervision and control over all the natives.
+When Juan de Salcedo, a Spanish conqueror, came to Polillo in 1567, he saw a central government fully organized through the Balangay, with a datu who had a direct supervision and control over all the natives.
 The inhabitants lived in nipa huts.

-In 1571 the Spaniards took hold of the islands of Pu Li Lu.
-Through the leadership of Padre Domingo, a Spanish friar, a chapel was built, where the old Spanish church was later constructed.
-After one and a half years, the people, through forced labor built a concrete wall to protect the "pueblo" of Pu Li Lu from moro pirate invaders.
-Watchtowers called "castillos" were erected in the four corners of the pueblo.